TedKiiru/E-Voting-System-using-BlockChain-Group-Project-/README.md

 Voting is a method for a group of individuals to make a collective decision or voice their cumulative opinion to arrive at a consensus.
 The results of a vote can have far reaching consequences due to which it is imperative to maintain integrity by ensuring that there is no scope for fraud or cheating to occur while the votes are being cast.
 It is highly crucial that voting is carried out in a fair and just manner.
+This Electronic Voting System has been developed to help eliminate any chance of tampering and improve the reliability and dependability of a voting system.
+This system consists of two entities namely; The Admin and The Voter (The User).